Home » Recipe Index » Main Dish Recipes

 Ready to get cooking?
 Here's my recipe for easy, homemade, spicy Korean ramen that captures all the flavors you'll love.
 The broth takes time to develop its deep, rich flavor, but the payoff is so worth it!

-3. While the broth simmers, cook the sliced steak with salt and sesame oil just until browned but still a little pink inside.
+3. In a skillet over medium-high heat, cook the sliced steak with salt and sesame oil just until browned but still a little pink inside.
 Set aside.

 4. Add the miso paste, gochujang, crushed red pepper, and sesame paste to the broth.
 Stir well.